 Think about it.
 If these accountants are being asked to sieve through financial statements for businesses and report back their findings from the financial information they’re provided with, then ethics in accounting protects them as much as the business.

-The business can be certain that the accountant is carrying out their business following accounting principles and following professional conduct whilst looking through potentially confidential information.
+The business can be certain that the accountant is carrying out their business following accounting principles skill set and professional conduct whilst looking through potentially confidential information.

 And likewise, the accountant can be sure that they are allowed to remain objective whilst consulting, which allows them to be honest with their client.